bobchen48/Writeups/README.md

+# Writeups
-This Section will feature writeups of throughout my professional development
+This Section features writeups of throughout my professional development.
+These highlight my experiences, certification journey, and more.